-The proxy materials for our Annual Meeting of Shareowners include this proxy statement and our 2015 Annual Report.
+The proxy materials for our Annual Meeting of Shareowners include this proxy statement and notice of the 2017 Annual Meeting, as well as our 2016 Annual Report.
 If you received paper copies of these materials, you also received a proxy card or voting instruction form.
-We began distributing the proxy statement and proxy card, or a Notice of Internet Availability of Proxy Materials (the "Notice"), on March 14, 2016.
+We began distributing the proxy statement, Annual Meeting notice and proxy card, or a Notice of Internet Availability of Proxy Materials (the "Notice"), on March 13, 2017.